Skip to main content

 }

 When multiple presets wrap the same base rule (e.g., a11y/id-duplication and html-standard/id-duplication), both run independently.
-You can control each independently.
-Setting the base rule name to false disables that specific base rule inside every named rule group that contains it — see Disabling by base rule name for details.
+Setting the base rule name to false disables it inside every named rule group — see Disabling by base rule name for details.

 {